Director Cheatle Resigns And State Police Testimony

 The former director testified yesterday that the building was outside the Secret Service.

-Uh, did the U.S. Secret Service leadership direct local or state police that that was their job to secure the building?
+Did the U.S. Secret Service leadership direct local or state police that that was their job to secure the building?

 And if so, did they provide any guidance on this?

-I have no firsthand knowledge about any interaction between the Secret Service and any other entity, really.
+I have no first-hand knowledge about any interaction between the Secret Service and any other entity, really.

-Secret Service established and managed the primary command post for communications in the office of the Butler Farm Show.
+The Secret Service established and managed the primary command post for communications in the office of the Butler Farm Show.

-That's my understanding, sir.
+That's my understanding, sir, yes.

-Communications were siloed and local law enforcement were not in frequent radio contact directly with the Secret Service.
+Command center as well as communications were siloed and local law enforcement were not in frequent radio contact directly with the Secret Service.

 Local SWAT and sniper teams were on a separate radio channels from patrol.